Izalit/ArduNet-Elegans/README.md

 INPUT SELECT SCREEN: This simple screen lets you choose between some input modalities for when you press the A and B buttons in the *Matrix Screen* simply press up or down (or A and B) to scroll through the list, and whichever sense the cursor is on is the sense that will be used when pressing the buttons in the *Matrix Screen*.
 You can also set the input type to tonic (a steady and constant activation) or phasic (a sudden and single activations) inputs to the neuron by clicking right and togging between the P and T indicators (P is marked by a tick mark on top of the "*" selector, T is marked by a horizontal tick).
 From here just press left to go to the matrix once more.

 SETTINGS: The last screen is the settings screen.
 Use the L/R buttons on the D-Pad to move the selector cursor left and right.
 Clicking A goes to the appropriate sub-menu for the option selected.
 The "SAVE" option saves whatever learned changes have been made while doing the inputs using the input screen, and when it is selected it uses a status bar to indicate progress.
-The "HOST ANN" hosts a neural network over serial that you can connect another device to.
-Format for this is TBD, but essentially it should allow the user to give inputs to the network from external devices and then it will send the outputs the network responds with.
-PLEASE NOTE: you have to power cycle or reset the device to turn this setting off, as it disables the buttons...

-Next up, the "PRINT SAVE" setting prints the save data array over serial to be used with other devices.
+The "PRINT SAVE" setting prints the save data array over serial to be used with other devices.
 A loading bar shows progress of sent information.
 Pretty simple.
+Lastly there is a credits option that pops up a little box with the main programming team for the project.

+Advanced Settings are also accessible, but only via the *Options App*.

+## *Options App* Instructions
+This app allows the user to access more advanced settings.
+The "HOST ANN", for example, hosts a neural network over serial that you can connect another device to, effectively using the Arduboy as a Master device that controls whatever device it is connected to (NOTE: this does not come with software for the "slave" device, as this will need to be made per-implementation).
+Essentially this should allow the user to give inputs to the network from external devices and then it will send the outputs the network responds with.
+To start the simulation up send a '\[' character over serial.
+Then send any of the multiple different codes to execute a function or get a readout from the arduboy's network.
+Each code should be delimited by a comma without spaces.
+Ending a simulation is done by either pressing and holding both A and B buttons or by sending a ']' character over serial.

-Lastly, the "EDIT SAVE" option-- this one brings up a sub-screen where the user can use the D-Pad to move between each value in the save data array.
-Clicking up increments the value, down decrements; left goes to the previous element, right to the next.
-If you reach a minimum or maximum it will loop back over.
+In addition to that, there is also an "EDIT SAVE" option-- this one brings up a sub-screen where the user can use the D-Pad to move between each value in the save data array.
+Clicking up increments the value, down decrements it.
+Moving beyond a maximum or minimum wraps the value around in either direction.
+Moving left goes to the previous element, right to the next.
 Clicking the A button will just exit without saving changes and return to the main settings screen.
-And lastly, clicking B will exit and save any changes made to the array!
+And lastly, clicking B will exit and save any changes made to the array.

 ## Neural ROM Versions
 As of right now, there are a few different versions of the "Neural ROM" we are developing.
 Each of these versions is based on a few different approaches one could take in analyzing data that is either missing or too complex to incorporate into this simulation.
 In the case of data that is too complex, certain synapses require a model that is many magnitudes more complex to simulate; these synapses are not as simple as the ionotropic synapses that make up the majority of the network used in this connectome.
 Instead they require modeling individual neurotransmitter-receptor interactions, with timers on those receptors, modelling the gradients of neurochemicals, and factoring in spatial locations of each neuron...
 While these are things that we want to address in later versions of this simulation, in this early-stage Arduboy simulation it is simply not possible.